-GRA 227 INTERACTIVE MEDIA
+GRA\ 227 INTERACTIVE MEDIA

-This course provides an introduction to the principles and processes of interactive design and development using the Macintosh computer platform.
+This course provides an introduction to the principles and processes of interactive design specifically for web-based media.
+It will build on the principles and techniques learned in Graphic Design I & II.
 It will focus on the look and feel of interactive documents as well as the principles of aesthetics in regard to online information.
-All aspects of interactive media will be learned including; motion graphics, time based media, type for the internet, navigation, action scripting, page layout and publishing on the web.
-Online culture and the use of the internet in society will also be discussed.
-Prerequisites: GRA 151 and GRA 252 both with a grade of "C" or better or consent of the instructor.
+Aspects of interactive media to be learned include: HTML & CSS, wireframing, interface design and using CSS3 and jQuery to create basic animations.
+Project planning, proper file organization and working with clients will be discussed, as well as online culture and the use of the internet in society.
+Prerequisite: GRA\151 and GRA\252 both with a grade of "C" or better or consent of the instructor.

-GRA 252 GRAPHIC DESIGN II
+GRA\ 252 GRAPHIC DESIGN II

 An introduction to the art and design capabilities of the Macintosh computer.
 Instruction in drawing, image manipulation and page layout software.
 Students will be gradually introduced to software packages through a series of graphic design problems.
-Prerequisite: GRA 151 with a grade of "C" or better.
+They will be instructed on current professional practices, methodologies, and the terms of Graphic Design.
+Prerequisite: GRA\ 151 with a grade of "C" or better.

-GRA 260 WEB DESIGN
+GRA\ 260 WEB DESIGN

 This course provides an introduction to the principles and processes of online design and development using the Macintosh computer platform.
 It will focus on the look and feel of sites as well and the principles of aesthetic layout and navigation.
 All aspects of web design will be learned including: HTML, CSS, digital image preparation, site maps, page layout, navigation, online type techniques and the inclusion of media rich elements such as digital video.
 Industry standards, ADA accessibility, online culture and the use of the internet in relation to society will also be discussed.
-Prerequisites: GRA 151 and GRA 252 both with a grade of "C" or better or consent of the instructor.
+Prerequisites: GRA\ 151 and GRA\ 252 both with a grade of "C" or better or consent of the instructor.

-GRA 291 GRAPHIC DESIGN PORTFOLIO
+GRA\ 291 GRAPHIC DESIGN PORTFOLIO

 An independent study course designed to fit the individual needs of each student.
-Internships are available.
-Prerequisites: GRA 253 and ART 243 or ART 272 all with a grade of "C" or better.
+Students will be placed in an internship.
+A mentor and the instructor will monitor progress.
+Permission from instructor and eportfolio required.
+Prerequisites: GRA\ 253 and ART\ 243 or ART\ 272 all with a grade of "C" or better.